 Tap the trip in the results to see details about which stations to use.
 You can also get a ride code to unlock a bike at the selected station by tapping Get a Bike.

 Payment and Code Problems

-If you experience issues with payment or ride codes, contact the customer service department of the bikeshare company directly.
+If you experience issues with payment or ride codes, contact the customer service department of your bikeshare company directly.
 They're in a better position to identify where the issue occurred.